tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 with the newly created proposal, called *raw proposal*.
-The Application can make changes to the raw proposal, such as modifying transactions, and returns the (potentially) modified proposal, called *prepared proposal* in the `Response*` call.
+The Application can make changes to the raw proposal, such as modifying transactions, and returns the (potentially) modified proposal, called *prepared proposal* in the `ResponsePrepareProposal` call.
 The logic modifying the raw proposal can be non-deterministic.

 - [**ProcessProposal:**](./abci++_methods_002_draft.md#processproposal) It allows a validator to perform application-dependent work in a proposed block.
-This enables features such as allowing validators to reject a block according to whether the state machine deems it valid, and changing the block execution pipeline.
+This enables features such as immediate block execution, and allowing validators to reject invalid blocks.
 Tendermint calls it when it receives a proposal and it is not locked on a block.
-The Application cannot modify the proposal at this point but can reject it if it realizes it is invalid.
+The Application cannot modify the proposal at this point but can reject it if it is invalid.
 If that is the case, Tendermint will prevote `nil` on the proposal, which has strong liveness implications for Tendermint.
 As a general rule, the Application SHOULD accept a prepared proposal passed via `ProcessProposal`, even if a part of